This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 • Make herb oil to be used for garnish.
-In blender, combine oil and roughly 1/4 of the basil and mint leaves.
+In blender, combine 1/2 cup olive oil and roughly 1/4 of the 1 cup fresh basil leaves and 1/2 cup fresh mint leaves.
+Reserve the remaining mint and basil for later.
 Set aside and allow flavors to blend.

-• In blender, combine remaining basil and mint leaves with remaining ingredients.
+• Blend gazpacho.
+In blender, combine remaining 1 cup fresh basil leaves and 1/2 cup fresh mint leaves with 1 large ripe avocado, 1 large cucumber, 2 cloves garlic, 3 green onions, 2 cups water, juice from 1 lime, and 1 1/2 teaspoon sea salt.
 Blend until smooth.
 Chill in air tight container in refrigerator until ready to serve.

-• Garnish with herb oil, cucumber slices, toasted almonds for crunch and/or fresh basil and mint leaves.
+• To serve: Pour equal portions into bowls.
+Garnish with the herb oil that you made, cucumber slices, toasted almonds for crunch and/or fresh basil and mint leaves.
 Goes exceptionally well with a crusty bread.

 Nutrition